ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-site-creation.md

 ## Restricted site creation PowerShell commands

-See the following table to learn more about the commands used to manage Restricted site creation for SiteTypes such as All, team, communication, and OneDrive:
+See the following table to learn more about the commands used to manage Restricted site creation for SiteTypes: all sites, SharePoint team sites (group-connected and classic), communication, and OneDrive: See [Create a site](/sharepoint/create-site-collection) to learn more about different types of SharePoint sites.

 |Action|PowerShell command|Example|
 |---|---|---|